 The community museum

-is open for tours on the 1st Sunday of each month from
+is open for tours on the 1st Sunday of

 Queen Anne architecture is the most important feature of the Spitler

 House.
 It is a unique three-story frame Queen Anne (High Victorian) style

 house erected by Spitler, a miller and plumber, in 1894.

 historian, described the house in the Ohio Historical Society’s publication, Echoes, as “A fantastic building, with an octagonal tower, profusion of

 porches, and imaginative use of ornamental detail.”
 She stated, “It is

 rare to find a house of this style in a small town.”
 (Brookville’s population

 in 1894 was about 600).
 Judith wrote that she knows of no other (like it)